Demon: Kabbalah

-In Kabbalah, demons are regarded a necessary part of the divine emanation in the material world and a byproduct of human sin (Qliphoth).
+In Kabbalah, demons are regarded as a necessary part of the divine emanation in the material world and a byproduct of human sin (Qlippoth).
 After they are created, they assume an existence on their own.
 Demons would attach themselves to the sinner and start to multiply as an act of self-preservation.
 Medieval Kabbalists characterize such demons as punishing angels of destruction.
-They are subject to the Divine will, and do not act independently.
+They are subject to the divine will, and do not act independently.